iitis/ec-qaoa-code/README.md

 The scripts necessary for generating the results provided in the "Infeasible space reduction for QAOA through encoding change".

+The code used on Ubuntu OS 20.04.
+It is not guaranteed it will work on other operating systems.

 ## Software installation

 ### Anaconda